Rouast-Labs/vitallens-python/README.md

 ### Example: Run example script with Docker

 If you encounter issues installing `vitallens-python` dependencies directly, you can use our Docker image, which contains all necessary tools and libraries.
 This docker image is set up to execute the example Python script in `examples/test.py` for you.
-Please note that the example script plots won't work when running them through Docker.

 #### Prerequisites